Radon Mitigation Experts

 What is Radon?

-Radon is a natural radioactive gas from uranium decay in soil and rock.
-It is invisible, odorless, and tasteless, detectable only with special equipment.
+Radon is a natural radioactive gas formed from Uranium decay in soil and rock.
+It is invisible, odourless, and tasteless, detectable only with special equipment.
 Though low risk outdoors, it can build up indoors, posing a serious lung cancer risk—second only to smoking.
-Professional mitigation systems can effectively reduce radon levels, protecting your home and health.
+Professional mitigation systems can effectively reduce Radon levels, protecting your home and health.

 How is Radon Mitigation Performed?

-Radon mitigation typically involves installing an Active Soil Depressurization System (ASDS), also known as a Sub-Slab Depressurization System.
+Radon removal (mitigation) in Canada typically involves installing an Active Soil Depressurization System (ASDS), also known as a Sub-Slab Depressurization System.
 Here's how it works:

-1. Installation: First, we assess the home and determine possible sites for the mitigation system.
-Next, we analyze potential entry points where radon gas may enter the home and evaluate the need for any necessary repairs.
-Once these steps are complete, a certified professional cores a hole through the concrete slab at the chosen site and inserts a pipe into the soil or gravel beneath the foundation.
-During installation, our professional also measures the proper amount of pressure required to ensure the right mitigation system is selected.
+Installation: First, we assess the home and determine possible sites for the mitigation system.
+Next, we analyze how radon gas may enter the home and evaluate the need for any necessary repairs.
+Once these steps are complete, we core a hole through the concrete slab (or utilize the rough-in from the builder) at the chosen site and insert a pipe into the soil or gravel beneath the foundation.

-2. Suction: A special fan is connected to the pipe, creating a suction that draws radon gas from beneath the foundation.
+Suction: A special radon fan is connected to the pipe, creating a suction that draws radon gas from beneath the foundation.
+It is important to select the right size of fan to ensure effective radon removal.

 This process effectively reduces radon levels by preventing the gas from entering your living space.